lavague-ai/LaVague/docs/docs/integrations/gemini.md

 # Gemini Context

-The Gemini Context uses Google's Gemini models for LaVague's World Model multi-modal LLM, Action Engine LLM and embedding model.
+The GeminiContext uses Google's Gemini models for LaVague's World Model multi-modal LLM, Action Engine LLM and embedding model.

 By default, we use `gemini-1.5-flash-latest` as the Action Engine LLM model, `gemini-1.5-pro-latest` as the multi-modal `mm_llm` and `text-embedding-004` as the embedding model.
 You can swap these models to other gemini models as we explain below.